-I just supplement with Evernote for ideas which eventually get broken down into tasks and put into Omni Focus.
-For events, it’s half between Fantastical and Omni Focus depending on if it’s a project based event or a personal one.
+I supplement with Evernote for ideas that eventually get broken down into tasks and put into Omni Focus.
+For events, it’s half between Fantastical and Omni Focus, depending on if it’s a project-based event or a personal one.

 Look, you’re doing a lot of work.
-Hopefully you’re humble about most of it and slowly work on your small tasks until you create something big.
+Hopefully, you’re humble about most of it and slowly work on your small tasks until you create something big.
 Then you can brag but only a little bit.
-While bragging by most can be seen as annoying, I think if we approach it differently we can actually achieve something.
+While bragging by most can be seen as annoying, I think if we approach it differently, we can achieve something.

-Listen to all of your feedback good and bad.
-You don’t have to agree with it but you do have to listen to it.
+Take note of your feedback, good and bad.
+You don’t have to agree with it, but you do have to listen to it.
 The one thing you should be most fearful of when bragging is hubris.
-That’s when you no longer listen and slowly undo everything you’ve worked so hard for.
+That’s when you no longer listen and undo all of your hard work.

-One of the main reason to brag beyond feedback is to network.
-When you discuss your work with someoen, they talk about work they’ve done.
+One of the main reasons to brag beyond feedback is to network.
+When you discuss your work with someone, they talk about the work they’ve done.
 And who knows?
 Maybe the two of you find out that you should be working together.

-Maybe you can help each other with things you have learned while working on your own project.
-Networking is super important and one of the main ways of drawing people in is to talk about the interesting things you’ve been working on or to offer help or advice on the their project.
+Maybe you can help each other with things you have learned while working on your project.
+Networking is vital, and one of the main ways of drawing people in is to talk about the exciting things you’ve been working on or to offer help with their project.

 I do think it’s important to note the loose definition of the word brag and the negative emotions that come with it.
-There is a right way and a wrong way to do it.
-It’s all in the delivery and if you don’t know how to do it, well, practice makes perfect ;)
+There are right ways and wrong ways to do it.
+It’s all in the delivery.
+If you don’t know how to do it, practice makes perfect!

-I just wanted to mention that any progress you make should be measured in baby steps, not mountain leaps.
-To accomplish anything meaningful takes time.. a lot of time.
-However, before you can accomplish anything, you must get organized!
+Measure progress in baby steps, not gigantic leaps.
+Meaningful progress takes a great deal of time.
+However, before you can accomplish anything, you must get organized.